Folium Systems

 What does an AI forward-engineering firm do?

-Folium Systems turns real business workflows into controlled AI operating capability: workflow audit, source truth, data boundaries, reviewable software surfaces, approved integrations, human gates, behavior tests, and operating handoff.
+Folium Systems turns real business workflows into controlled AI operating capability: workflow review, source-of-truth design, data boundaries, software surfaces, approved integrations, human review, behavior testing, and operating handoff.

 • Workflow